 Found in 8 Collections and/or Records:

-Scope and Contents Three poems related to Williamsburg.
+Three poems related to Williamsburg.
 "Lay of the Lost Lion" by Cynthia Beverley Tucker Coleman, originally in the Williamsburg Garden Club's 1932 "Williamsburg Scrapbook."
-"The Pulaski Club of Williamsburg, VA, Its origina and fame and how it got its name" by the History Committee.
+"The Pulaski Club of Williamsburg, VA, Its origin and fame and how it got its name" by the History Committee.
 "My God, They've sold the town" a poem about John D. Rockefeller, Jr.'s purchasing houses in Williamsburg.

 Poem, circa 1864, written by Gilbert M. Woodward.
 The poem is a humorous look at the role of the printer in the Civil War, and begins "Hail and Thrice Hail Ye Craftsman, / Knights of the Stick and the Rule, / Who through the fiery storm of war / With purpose high and courage cool / the fearful brunt of battle bore..."
 Throughout the poem, Woodward references the battles in which his unit, the 2nd Wisconsin Volunteers, participated.
 A transcription of the poem is also included.